Patrol info for U-26

 The sinking of U-26

-In the evening on 30 June, U-26 spotted the convoy OA-175 south-southwest of Ireland, reported its position and overtook the ships for a night attack.
-Lookouts on the ship of the convoy commodore had apparently spotted the U-boat shortly before it dived for a torpedo attack and the sole escort of the convoy, HMS Gladiolus (K 34) (LtCdr H.M.C.
-Sanders, RNR), went to investigate the sighting report.
-At 01.18 hours on 1 July, the surfaced U-boat torpedoed the Zarian and this alerted the corvette to return at full speed to the convoy.
-The Germans spotted the approaching escort and due to constant troubles with the diesel engines could not evade it on the surface, so they had to crash dive.
-Immediately the Asdic operators on HMS Gladiolus got a firm contact at a range of 1200 yards and she dropped the first depth charges already 10 minutes after the torpedo attack, followed by a second pattern shortly thereafter.
-U-26 had dived to 80 meters and was seriously damaged by the attacks, one of the ballast tanks aft flooding uncontrollably and causing the U-boat to sink by the stern to a depth of 230 meters.
-The corvette made four more attacks and used up almost all available depth charges, retaining only five of them and waiting stopped amidst a big patch of diesel oil for the U-boat to surface, calling for help in radio messages.
-With the starboard electric motor and one compressor out of order, U-26 finally had to surface after six hours only 800 yards from the corvette, but remained unseen and managed to get away.
+On the evening of 30 June U-26 sighted convoy OA 175 SSW of Ireland, reported its position, and overtook the convoy to set up a night attack.
+Lookouts on the convoy commodore's ship had apparently sighted the U-boat shortly before it dived, and the sole escort, HMS Gladiolus (K 34) (LtCdr H.M.C.
+Sanders, RNR), went to investigate.
+At 01.18 hrs on 1 July the surfaced U-boat torpedoed the Zarian, causing the corvette to return at full speed.
+U-26 was unable to evade the approaching escort on the surface due to problems with the diesel engines, and was forced to dive.
+The Asdic operators on HMS Gladiolus got a firm contact at a range of 1200 yds (1097m) and she dropped the first depth charges only ten minutes after Zarian was hit, followed by a second pattern shortly afterwards.
+U-26 had dived to 80m (262ft) and suffered severe damage; one of the aft ballast tanks flooding uncontrollably and causing the U-boat to sink by the stern to a depth of 230m (755ft).
+The corvette made four more attacks, using up nearly all available depth charges, retaining only five, and then stopped amidst a large patch of diesel oil and waited for the U-boat to surface while calling for assistance.
+With the starboard electric motor and one compressor out of action, U-26 was finally forced to surface after six hours, only 800 yards from the corvette, but remained unseen and managed to escape undetected.

-At 08.15 hours, the Sunderland Mk.I P9603 (10 Sqdn RAAF/H, pilot F/L W.N.
-Gibson) spotted the fleeing U-26 and attacked the crash-diving boat with four 250 lb (113 kg) anti-submarine bombs, forcing the U-boat to surface again almost at once.
-The Sunderland attacked again, dropping a second stick of four bombs that detonated about 40 meters away.
-Simultaneously with the aircraft, the corvette had spotted the cloud of smoke from the diesel engines of the U-boat and headed for it, but HMS Rochester (L 50) (Cdr G.F.
-Renwick, RN), arriving from the dispersed convoy OB-174, was faster.
-Unable to dive, the crew of U-26 prepared the boat for scuttling and began to abandon ship when the sloop approached firing over their heads in an attempt to discourage them from scuttling their U-boat.
-The LI was the last man leaving the boat when she already sank by the stern.
+At 08.15 hrs, Sunderland Mk.I P9603 (10 Sqn RAAF/H, pilot F/L W.N.
+Gibson) sighted the fleeing U-26 and dropped four 250 lb (113 kg) anti-submarine bombs as it dived, forcing the U-boat to surface again almost at once.
+The Sunderland attacked again, dropping a second stick of four bombs that detonated about 40m (130ft) away.
+HMS Gladiolus had sighted a cloud of smoke from the U-boat diesels simultaneously with the aircraft and made for it at top speed, but HMS Rochester (L 50) (Cdr G.F.
+Renwick, RN), arriving from the dispersed convoy OB 174, was faster.
+Unable to dive, the crew of U-26 prepared the boat for scuttling and began to abandon ship, when the sloop approached, firing over their heads in an attempt to discourage them from scuttling.
+The LI was the last out as the boat went down by the stern.
 The entire crew was picked up by the sloop and taken prisoner.

 About this data